sci4ga/south-dekalb/Dataset 1 (UCMR4)/README.md

 ### Prerequisites

-* Project reliant on more recent version of R
+* Project reliant on more recent version of Python

 ### Installation